 One important gloss in relation to all of the blocking statute issues is that we are dealing with international discovery matters.
 That means that regardless of the posture of the case, you as a lawyer representing an international litigant needs discovery documents accurately translated from various languages to English.

-Certified legal translators at All Language Alliance, Inc. know precisely what you need to deliver certified translation of e-discovery documents from French, German, Dutch, Portuguese, Swedish, Italian, Spanish, Norwegian, Arabic, Chinese, and other languages to English.
+Certified legal translators at All Language Alliance, Inc. know precisely what you need to deliver certified translation of e-discovery documents from French, German, Simplified Chinese, Dutch, Portuguese, Swedish, Italian, Spanish, Norwegian, Arabic, Simplified Chinese, and other languages to English.
 Working diligently for decades to build a sterling reputation, we are poised to help you with any international discovery and cross-border e-discovery translation project you have.
 Call us for more detail about our expert legal translation services at 303-470-9555.